 Key Stage 2

-- Results are higher for all subjects when compared to 2013, and higher by at least 15 percentage points for each subject than they were in 1999.
+- Results are higher for all subjects when compared with 2014, and higher by at least 15 percentage points for each subject than they were in 1999.

 Key Stage 3

-- Results are higher in all subjects when compared to 2013, and higher by at least 19 percentage points for each subject than they were in 1999.
+- Results are higher in all subjects when compared with 2014, and higher by at least 20 percentage points for each subject than they were in 1999.

 - Girls outperform boys in each area of learning/subject in each Foundation Phase/Key Stage.

-A further breakdown of all the data shown in this release by local authority, attainment level and by gender will be available on StatsWales.
+A further breakdown of all the data shown in this release by local authority, attainment level and by gender is available on StatsWales.

 Tel: 029 2082 5968